 I’m talking about the handcuffs and leashes of the modern day: student loans.

-Student loans are not inherently bad (even though it is commonly thought so).
+Student loans are not inherently evil (even though it is commonly thought so).

 The question of whether you should accept a student loan or not depends on what you are going to be studying, and what the payoff is.